 You may use any combination or multiples of the above variables to create incredibly simple or complex routes.

-After selecting the domain, navigate to the right and click on New Link, and then click on Dynamic Link.
+After selecting the domain, click on New Link, and then click on Dynamic Link.

-Proceed with creating your "catch-all" Dynamic Link first, and then setting up your subsequent Dynamic Link routes.
+Proceed with creating your "catch-all" Dynamic Link first, and then set up your subsequent Dynamic Link routes.

 Now your base Dynamic Link is in place and you may then begin adding specific rules.
 You will choose your rule, then your link.
 Repeat as needed.
-Any of these links may be edited at a later time or the destination may be edited as long as you'd like.
+Any of these links may be edited at a later time.

-Please Note: no statistics are reported at the Dynamic Link level.
+Statistics are not reported at the Dynamic Link level.
 All detailed analytics are stored within the destination links.
 If you wish to record analytics about the traffic originated for a Dynamic Link, it is recommended that you create a new short link and point it to the Dynamic Link.
 This will let you collect full analytics for the inbound and outbound traffic.

 Still have questions?
-We are here to help, so feel free to reach out via email at email@example.com!
+We are here to help.
+Feel free to reach out via email at firstname.lastname@example.org!